joeshmoenft/solana-shield/README.md

 ** USE AT YOUR OWN RISK.
 THIS IS AN 'ALPHA' TECHNOLOGY AND MAY BE PRONE TO ERRORS, CRASHES, and SECURITY RISKS. **

-> If you are a security auditor and find bugs or vulnerabilties, please message RHH on Twitter at @rhh4x0r or submit a Github issue.
+> If you are a security auditor and find bugs or vulnerabilties, please message RHH on Twitter at @rhh4x0r.

 Hi there, welcome to Solana Shield.
 Solana Shield is an application that automatically transfers out any Solana in your wallet to a Recovery Address of your choice.
 Essentially, this acts as a 2-factor-authentication lock for a Solana wallet of your choice.